 Did you have any personal goals you wanted to achieve whether it be fundraising or fitness?

-To raise awareness with as many people as possible about the needs of children with cerebral palsy and the work being done by the Cerebral Palsy Alliance to assist these children.
+To raise awareness with as many people as possible about the needs of children with cerebral palsy and the work being done by the Cerebral Palsy Society to assist these children.

 Firstly that technology is your friend.
 Use social media, the internet, telephone, email or whatever to tell as many people as possible about Steptember and your fundraising.
 It’s a very time efficient way to promote your efforts to family, friends, work colleagues and associates.
 Secondly, make your initial message to potential donors count.
 Tell them why you are doing Steptember and what their donation will mean for a child living with cerebral palsy.
 Thirdly, thank every donor for their contribution.
 Once again, technology can help here.